W1ldPo1nter/django-queryable-properties/docs/common.md

 ## Checking a field for one or multiple specific values

-Properties on model objects are often used to check if a field on a model instance contains a specific value (or one of multiple values).
+Properties on model objects are often used to check if an attribute on a model instance contains a specific value (or one of multiple values).
 This is often done for fields with choices as it allows to implement the check for a certain choice value in one place instead of redefining it whenever the field should be checked for the value.
 However, the pattern is not limited to fields with choices.